ankorstore/yokai/docs/modules/fxhttpclient.md

           response_status: true              # to normalize http response status code (2xx, 3xx, ...), disabled by default
 ```

-If `modules.http.client.log.response.level_from_response=true`, the response code will be used to determinate the log level:

-- `code < 400`: log level configured in modules.http.client.log.response.level
-- `400 <= code < 500`: log level warn
-- `code >= 500`: log level error

-If` modules.http.client.metrics.normalize.request_path=true`, the `modules.http.client.metrics.normalize.request_path_masks` map will be used to try to apply masks on the metrics path label for better cardinality.

-For the given example, if the request path is `/foo/1/bar?page=2`, the metric path label will be masked with `/foo/{id}/bar?page={page}`.

 ## Usage

 This module makes available the [Client](https://pkg.go.dev/net/http#Client) in